working-agile/price-calculator-python/README.md

 ### What is this branch for? ###

-* Show the refactored application where the Dependency Injection principle has been applied, so that basic characterization tests could be implemented.
+* Show the result of the refactoring towards the Single Responsibility Principle (see previous branch).

 ### What should you do here?

-* Execute the characterization tests.
-* Refactor applying the Single Responsibility Principle (SPR) to separate the business logic from infrastructure code.
+* Continue refactoring the code, applying clean coding principles.

 ### Branches